ThomasFeher/armadillo/README.txt

 as well as a subset of trigonometric and statistics functions.
-Various matrix decompositions are provided through optional integration with LAPACK or high-performance LAPACK-compatible libraries (such as Intel's MKL or AMD's ACML).
+Various matrix decompositions are provided through optional integration with LAPACK or high-performance LAPACK-compatible libraries (such as Intel MKL or AMD ACML).

 A delayed evaluation approach is employed (during compile time) to combine several operations into one and reduce (or eliminate)